CLappin/test/workspace.examples/readme.md

     5. In the arguments text box, enter "AHB SYNTHESIS"
     6. Select the "Run" button to execute the script
     7. Once complete, a script report will be generated.

+Libero executes the script and opens the Mi-V sample project.
+The script has added Timing constraints to the project for Synthesis, Place and Route, and Timing Verification.
+Additionally, IO Constraints have been added to the project for Place and Route.
+As the arguement to create an "AHB" design and to run Sythesis on the project, the project has now been generated and synthesized.
+The project can now be taken through the remainder of the Libero SoC design flow.

 ## <a name="Script arguments"></a> Script Arguments